 | Braves 2023 | +1.43 | +231 / 162 g | finished |

-Squeeze the top and lift the floor and you get a crowded middle.
-Eleven of thirty 2026 teams sit inside ±0.30 runs per game — the band where run differential says “basically even team.”
+The middle, meanwhile, has held its shape.
+Eleven of thirty 2026 teams sit inside ±0.30 runs per game — the band where run differential says “basically even team” — exactly the count from July.
 No season since 2021 finished with a middle that fat: 2022 came closest with nine of thirty, 2024 had just six.
-One honest wrinkle in that comparison: a July middle and a December middle aren’t the same object, because differentials compound as games accumulate.
-Read it as “the 2026 middle is crowded right now,” not as a finished-parity record.
+The same honest wrinkle applies as before: differentials compound as games accumulate, so a mid-August middle and a December middle aren’t the same object.
+Read it as “the 2026 middle is still crowded right now,” not as a finished-parity record — though holding the count at eleven through five more weeks of games makes the crowding claim stronger than it was in July.

 Reproduce it